The Top 10 Myths About Low-Carb Kids

 There are no vitamins, minerals and micronutrients in starchy carbs that your kids can’t get elsewhere to feed their growing bodies – and other sources are usually far better quality.
 Remember, beige food is nutritionally empty, whereas real food (vegetables, meat, fish, butter, nuts, eggs, some fruit) is packed with what your kids’ bodies need to help them grow.

-In fact, studies have shown that chronic elevated blood glucose caused by high-carb diets can be far more dangerous for children’s growth.
+In fact, studies have shown that chronically elevated blood glucose caused by high-carb diets can be far more dangerous for children’s growth.

 2. Kids will feel hungry if their meals aren’t bulked up with starchy carbs